Hello my neat and tidy readers,

 Stay on top.
 Know you will eventually fall and you need to.
 Have to.
 But stay under for too long and it might take your life.

 She loved that.

 We made our arrangements to meet later, where we’d share the liberating task of organizing her material life, and removing one more burden from those weary shoulders.
 She called our meeting fortuitous and I left her with a hug and when we parted I told her she was beautiful.
 And that was the truth.

 Geez.
 I guess I never knew how meaningful a blog could be.

-I walked towards my car and closed my eyes once more to feel the glow and strength of the eternal sun setting behind the Rocky Mountains.
+I walked towards my car and closed my eyes once more to feel the glow and strength of the sun setting behind the Rocky Mountains.

 It truly is a reflection of us all.

 Our meeting ironically happened during Pride Fest.
-For those of you who don't know what that is, it is a day for lovers of all kinds to celebrate each other and as I drove through Denver on my way home, I regarded all the hand-holding and freedom-ringing these lovers displayed.
+For those of you who don't know what that is, it is a day for lovers of all kinds to celebrate each other and as I drove through Denver on my way home, I regarded all the hand-holding and the freedom-ringing these lovers displayed.
 The skipping along in every kind of costume and color as if to convey to the neigh sayers “eff you, I’ll love who I wanna love and I’ll live for me” reminded me of myself and I have a tiny suspicion that my client is about to feel that way too, very soon.

 Happy Tidying, Everyone!

 I help people tidy their belongings and remedy their to-do lists.
 In the process, my clients realize the power and freedom of letting go of clutter and I get to learn about myself.